OctopusDeploy/Architecture/Decisions/20200716-ClientDesignPrinciples.md

 ## Decision

-Keep the logic in the server.
+Keep the domain logic in the server.

+The only logic clients should be responsible for is:
+- marshalling user provided parameters
+- allowing users to specify resource parameters by `Name` or `Id`
-If references to existing resources need to be passed to a command as one of its inputs then there should be a way to pass them either by `Id` or `Name`.
-Referring to resources by name might lead long term to a less stable solution but it helps our customers to get a working solution quickly.
+  - Referring to resources by name might lead long term to a less stable solution but it helps our customers to get a working solution quickly.
+- reporting errors

-Any errors should be reported back with enough details so the customer knows which inputs need to be modified.
+  - Any errors should be reported back with enough details so the customer knows which inputs need to be modified.

 ## Options & Considerations:

-### Keep the logic in the server
+### Keep the domain logic in the server

 Pros: